 From waste to worth: Circular pathways for decarbonising the built environment

-This workshop will showcase how European projects are addressing these challenges from different angles.
+This workshop showcased how European projects addressed these challenges from different angles.

-• SIRCULAR and DeCO2 develop methodologies for sustainable deconstruction and reuse, introducing dynamic pathways for decarbonisation by combining technological, social, and policy innovations through real-world pilots.
+SIRCULAR and DeCO₂ developed methodologies for sustainable deconstruction and reuse, introducing dynamic pathways for decarbonisation by combining technological, social, and policy innovations through real-world pilots.

-• INBUILT advances urban mining and circular construction by integrating digitalisation with reused and bio-based materials, demonstrating ten innovative solutions.
+INBUILT advanced urban mining and circular construction by integrating digitalisation with reused and bio-based materials, demonstrating ten innovative solutions.

-• RECONSTRUCT closes material loops through recyclable concrete and cradle-to-cradle design, while driving citizen and stakeholder engagement.
-The project co designs business models, policy roadmaps, and strategies to advance social acceptance and enable replication across Europe.
+RECONSTRUCT closed material loops through recyclable concrete and cradle-to-cradle design, while driving citizen and stakeholder engagement.
+The project co-designed business models, policy roadmaps, and strategies to advance social acceptance and enable replication across Europe.

-Together, the contributing projects present an innovative approach to enabling integrated building decarbonisation.
-The session aims to identify key strategies for accelerating Europe’s just and circular transformation by connecting digital innovation, urban mining strategies, and citizen engagement.
+Together, the contributing projects presented an innovative approach to enabling integrated building decarbonisation.
+The session aimed to identify key strategies for accelerating Europe’s just and circular transformation by connecting digital innovation, urban mining strategies, and citizen engagement.

-Three breakout areas will give participants the opportunity to exchange ideas and collaborate across projects and stakeholder groups.
-A closing reflection will then bring participants back together to shape a shared agenda for cities and communities to move “from waste to worth” in their pursuit of carbon neutrality, circularity, and long-term resilience.
+Three breakout areas gave participants the opportunity to exchange ideas and collaborate across projects and stakeholder groups.
+A closing reflection then brought participants back together to shape a shared agenda for cities and communities to move “from waste to worth” in their pursuit of carbon neutrality, circularity, and long-term resilience.

 Close Menu